omefire/mirakel-android/Development Tutorial.md

 That's it.
 You should now have a fully working Mirakel-environment and you can start developing!

 ## Using Eclipse
+Get the Android SDK and Eclipse from [here](http://developer.android.com/sdk/index.html)

 We use eclipse to develop Mirakel.
 You can do it too (or tell us what is better and why).
 To import the repos do the following: